manifest-network/yaci/README.md

 - `-e`, `--stop` - The stopping block height to extract data from (default: 1)
 - `-k`, `--insecure` - Skip TLS certificate verification (default: false)'
 - `--live` - Continuously extract data from the blockchain (default: false)
+- `-r`, `--max-retries` - The maximum number of retries to connect to the gRPC server (default: 3)
+- `-c`, `--max-concurrency` - The maximum number of concurrent requests to the gRPC server (default: 100)

 ### Subcommands